AshwinJois/Point-Cloud/README.md

 **Kitti Dataset**

 The kitti dataset consists of the data recorded by multiple sensors fitted on the car.
 The data was recorded for 6 hours of traffic scenarios using variety of sensors such as camera, Velodyne Lidar sensor.
 For more inforation check http://www.cvlibs.net/datasets/kitti/.
+Since the main purpose of this repository is to know how the lidar data is distributed, let us unwrap the laser information of Velodyne.
+Download the velodyne point clouds which is of 29 GB.